Panda88CO/UDI-RPITempSensors/README.md

 Use customer config to set default temp unit and names of probes Supports for offset for each probe - offset is specified in unit chosen Support for I2C 4x20 LCD display on RPi
-Display is somewhat configurable
-Setting in Configuration
+Display is somewhat configurable (using displayCol and displayRow) Setting in Configuration
 Check POLYGLOT_CONFIG.md file

-If using displau - one must enableDisplay in configuration  (save config) Restart
+If using display - one must enableDisplay in configuration (set t0 1 and then save config) Restart
 Configure display Parameter (save Config)
 Restart

 ### Notes
-Sends a heartbeat back to ISY during shortpoll
+shortPoll updates temperature, min/max, and display LongPoll sends a heartbeat back to ISY
 There is a bug (polyglot v2?) preventing node name update.
 To update erase node (click delete) in polyglot interface and restart.

 Thanks and good luck.